After Small Planes Collided Over Denver Area, Woman Saw Damaged Aircraft Coming Down And 'Just Ran'

 The plane continued to turn as it came down and crash landed in a field some distance away.
 A woman who later identified herself to Frances as a nurse ran to the wreckage and told her the people on board were fine.
 She went over and found what she thought was a father and son up walking and doing well.

 “They were just standing there.
-It’s like they just walked away from it.”READ MORE: 'O.K.
-To Not Be Okay': Denver Project Encourages Conversation About Mental Health Issues During The Pandemic
+It’s like they just walked away from it.”READ MORE: Colorado's Delayed Severe Weather Season Finally Ramps Up This Weekend

 There’s no confirmation of the relationship between the two in the plane.
 Their identities have not been released.